 Since you’re on Fastweb, that’s half the battle!
 Now you just need to apply for as many scholarships as possible.

-Remember, the trick with scholarships is, the more you apply for, the more likely you are to win one!
+Remember, the trick with scholarships is, the more you apply, the more likely you are to win one!

 Doubtful?
-Students really do win scholarships through Fastweb and we have a Wall of Fame to prove it.
+Students really do win scholarships through Fastweb, and we have a Wall of Fame

 Check it out – you could be the next winner!